betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart3.md

 Ultimately, the challenge in this maneuver is getting the angular momentum vector of the barbecue roll to align well with a principle axis.
 The more out of alignment these two axes were, the more wobble and subsequent RCS control to counter the wobble the AGC would have to exert.
-On Apollo 10, the recurring RCS jet firings and resulting spacecraft bending noises ere so problematic, the astronauts were unable to sleep.
+On Apollo 10, the recurring RCS jet firings and resulting spacecraft bending noises were so problematic, the astronauts were unable to sleep.
 NASA asked MIT for a solution.

 There were various approaches to get the spacecraft into the desired roll.
 One was to seek